Skip to content

 The Q of figurehead and bassist

 I have always found the Q to be a nice fresh thing.
 Now unfortunately I am not a synesthete, but my imagination tells me today that the Q feels cheeky.
-Sounds nice and succinct.
+Nice and concise sounding.
 The Q qlaps into my qeel and is punchy blue.
 Or shiny.
-Not ordi, but tough.
+Not ordi, but bold.
 Of shiny metallic seventies leather.
 The Q in a catsuit.
 Supple now plays...

 In the Netherlands, time sings